millermedeiros/esformatter/doc/config.md

 find a local executable it will fallback to global commands. (this allows you to install `devDependencies` that are only used by a single project)

+PS: piped commands are usually *slower* than esformatter plugins because they usually require parsing the file another time and spawning new processes isn't cheap.
+But it might still be a good way to reuse existing scripts.

 ## plugins